fvlgnn/docker-amp/README.md

 Workspace foleder: `web`

-This is you web app folder.
-Put here your CMS/Framework sources.
+This is you WebApp folder.
+Put here your CMS/Framework/Sources.

-For connetcting to databse with Framework or code usign `getenv()` variables (view `index.php` source).
+For connetcting to databse with Framework or source code use `getenv()` variables (view `index.php` source).
 `$dbhost = getenv('MYSQL_HOST');`
 `$dbuser = getenv('MYSQL_USER');`
 `$dbpass = getenv('MYSQL_PASS');`

-For install a CMS with wizard setup using:
+For install a CMS with wizard setup use:
 hostname: `mysql`
-database: _that you created via external client_
+database: _what you created by external client_
-username: _root_
+username: `root`
 password: _the environment variable `MYSQL_PASS` as in environment file_
-port: _3306_ !it's important to declare it!
+port: `3306` _it's important to declare it!_

 ### Note